guru-desh/practitioners-workshop-2024/docs/index.md

 This workshop is a part of [L@S 2024](https://learningatscale.hosting.acm.org/las2024/), which is at Georgia Tech on July 18th - 20th.

-**This workshop will be held on July 20th from 1:00 PM - 5:00 PM.** The workshop will be held in the Global Learning Center.
+**This workshop will be held on July 20th from 1:00 PM - 5:00 PM.** The workshop will be held in the Global Learning Center 334.

 ### Tentative Schedule